reeset/lc_data_dump/README.md

 2. Using the MARC21=>MARCXML converter, the MARC data is created into MARCXML.
 This process takes ~2 hours per file.
 * Data is being hosted in my personal Ohio State University Box.net account.
 All data should be downloadable via the specified links.

 I'll plan on refreshing the data when it is updated.
-Likewise, I'll likely use this page to provide links to other data outputs creates from these datasets.
+Likewise, I'll likely use this page to provide links to other data outputs created from these datasets.

 # About the Data